 Program Support Unit (PSU) staff determine the effective date based on the later of the above dates.
 If the date falls on the first day of the month, the effective date on Form H2065-D, Notification of Managed Care Program Services, is the first day of that month.
 If the date falls between the second and the last day of the month, the effective date is the first date of the following month.

-Examples:

-Upgrades

-An individual has an MED of 07-01-17, an approved MN/LOC submittal date of 10-15-17, and an ISP posted 11-01-17.
-The eligibility effective date on Form H2065-D is 11-01-17.

-An individual has an MED of 07-01-17, an approved MN/LOC submittal date of 10-15-17, and an ISP posted 10-20-17.
-The eligibility effective date on Form H2065-D is 11-01-17.

-Interest List

-An individual has an MED of 07-01-17, an approved MN/LOC submittal date of 6-15-17, and an ISP posted 7-01-17.
-The eligibility effective date on Form H2065-D is 7-01-17.

-An individual has an MED of 07-01-17, an approved MN/LOC submittal date of 6-15-17, and an ISP posted 7-20-17.
-The eligibility effective date on Form H2065-D is 8-01-17.

 3623.2 Members Transitioning Out of Children's Programs